Jonas Eidevall

-Jonas Benjamin Eidevall (born 28 January 1983) is a Swedish professional football coach who is the head coach of San Diego Wave FC of the National Women's Soccer League (NWSL).
+Jonas Eidevall (born 28 January 1983) is a Swedish professional football coach who is the head coach of San Diego Wave FC of the National Women's Soccer League (NWSL).
 He was the head coach of Women's Super League club Arsenal from 2021 to 2024, where he won back-to-back FA Women's League Cups.
 He was the head coach of Swedish club FC Rosengård from 2013 to 2014 and 2018 to 2021, winning three Damallsvenskan titles and one Swedish Cup.

 Career

 Early career

 Eidevall began his coaching career at the age of 23, as an assistant coach for Division 2 side Lunds BK in Skåne.
 After three and a half years as an assistant, he was named the club's coach.
-In 2009, he led the club to a first place finish in Division 2 and promotion to Ettan Fotboll.
+In 2009, he led the club to a first-place finish in Division 2 and promotion to Ettan Fotboll.